fabianheussner/nuxt-portfolio/content/about.md

 ::stage-medium
 ---
-title: Hey there, I'm Fabian.
-I love to build services that work.
+title: I have a passion for illustration and I'm fascinated by writing code.
 cta: Discover my process
 employer: Mobimeo GmbH
 ---